Overview

 The Problem

-Owner and founder, Jan, was retiring from his day job and devoting himself fully to the garage.
+Jan -- owner, founder, and my father-in-law -- was retiring from his day job and devoting himself fully to the garage.
 Although a number of JMS Customs’ builds had received international acclaim through publications and social media, the garage didn’t have an identity or a website.

 JMS Customs needed an identity to distinguish itself as a garage.
 It also needed a website to provide information about the garage, legitimize it, list its services, showcase its portfolio, and provide a clear means of communication for users.